Best RV Power Cords, Extension Cords, & Plug Adapters in 2018

 There are other more knowledgeable resources for figuring out how much amperage certain appliances take and what one can or cannot use at the same time.
 This page is simply to learn about what cords and/or adapters you need and why, with a general overview of RV systems and electricity.

 Connecting To A Power Outlet That Doesn't Match Your RV's Plug

 What's an RVer to do in this situation?
 The solution is easy.
 You must have a 'dog bone' or 'puck' style adapter to match your RV plug to the 120-volt outlet that you have access to.

 Be aware, if you have a 50 amp rig, and you connect to a 30 amp plug, you won't be able to use as much amperage in your rig then if you were connected to a 50 amp outlet.
 Same is true if you have a 30 amp rig and plug into a 15 amp (household) outlet.
 You can only use as much amperage as the outlet you are plugged into can provide (yes, this should be common sense, but we figured we'd clarify this).

-However, if you have a 30 amp rig plugged into a 50 amp outlet, yes, you will still have use of your full 30 amps.
-It's simple math (or something like that) - there is no way you can squeeze 50 amps worth of power out of a 30 amp outlet, but you certainly can get 30 amps of 'juice' out of a 50 amp outlet.
+However, say you have a 30 amp extension cord from you rig plugged into a 50 amp outlet, yes, you will still have use of your full 30 amps.
+It's simple math (or something like that) - there is no way you can squeeze 50 amps worth of power out of a 30 amp receptacle, but you certainly can get 30 amps of 'juice' out of a 50 amp outlet.

 Don't worry, plugging your 30 amp (via a dog bone adapter) into a 50 amp outlet won't fry your 30 amp electrical system.
 Because your 30 amp plug only has 1 'live' prong, it only accesses 120-volts.
 No worries, 240-volts will NOT be going into your rig.
 It doesn't work that way.